Rich's dirty secrets to awesome home recording with cheap hardware

 As for Microsoft Windows XP, well, everyone knows what that is.
 It's not in production anymore but it's been around since 2001 so it's not like you don't know it.
 And no, it does not matter if you have "Home" or "Professional" edition, because there's nothing in "Professional" that would give you any advantage when recording audio.

 If the computer box you have doesn't have XP or you can't get a license for it, download Lubuntu for free and use that instead; it's a lightweight very-fast Linux that will run on old computers easily.
 It will also run modern web browsers like Chrome and Firefox.
-The only crappy part is that getting wireless internet to work in Linux is a bitch, but chances are the old PC you'll be using has no wireless anyway and just a plain wired network card, so this isn't a problem.
+The only crappy part is that getting wireless internet to work in Linux is annoying, but chances are the old PC you'll be using has no wireless anyway and just a plain wired network card, so this isn't a problem.

 2. The software